A Model of Polarization on Social Media: Model

-A \textit{bipartite graph} consists of two subsets of players, such that no two players in the same subset are linked, but all players in one of the two sets link to at least one player in the other subset.
+Departing from the usual definitions, we define the following structures on the directed network ${\bf g}$.
+A graph is \textit{bipartite} if all players who have at least one link can be partitioned into two sets where no players within the same set are linked, but every player in one set is linked to at least one player in the other set; isolated players are permitted.
 Formally, for any players $i,j\in P({\bf g})$ or $i,j\in C({\bf g})$, $g_{ij}=g_{ji}=0$, while for any $i\in P({\bf g})$, there exist $l\in C({\bf g})$ such that $g_{il}=1$.
-Figure \ref{bipartite} depicts an example of a bipartite graph.\footnote{This is slightly different from usual notion of bipartite graphs, as it also prescribes who initiates a link.} A \textit{core-periphery graph} consists of two groups of players, the \textit{core} and the \textit{periphery}, such that core players are linked among themselves, while periphery players link to at least one core player.
+Figure \ref{bipartite} depicts an example of a bipartite graph.
+A \textit{core-periphery graph} consists of two groups of players, the \textit{core} and the \textit{periphery}, such that core players are linked among themselves, while periphery players link to at least one core player.
 Formally, for any players $i,j\in P({\bf g})$, $g_{ij}=g_{ji}=0$, while for any players $l,m\in C({\bf g})$, $\max\{g_{lm},g_{ml}\}=1$.
-Moreover, for any $i\in P({\bf g})$, there exist $l\in C({\bf g})$ such that $g_{il}=1$.
+Moreover, for any $i\in P({\bf g})$, there exists $l\in C({\bf g})$ such that $g_{il}=1$.
 Figure \ref{coreperiphery} depicts an example of a core-periphery graph.
+The network $\mathbf{g}$ is a \textit{star} if $\vert C(\mathbf{g})\vert=1$ and $\vert P(\mathbf{g})\vert=n-1$.\footnote{Note that the star is the only network that is both a bipartite graph and a core-periphery graph.}